auremoser/mozsci/log/worklog.md

 * 1:1 with Amy
 * chatted with ann marie about printing new zines!
 * wrote updates and announcements in the [fellows call pads](https://public.etherpad-mozilla.org/p/2017-fellows-g3)
+* intro to benoi
+* chatted with sarah a and setup meeting
+* poll for udemy courses in fellows chat

 ## TODO